• Skip to primary navigation

 Half Double Crochet Clusters

-Half double crochet is a popular basic stitch in blanket patterns, because it's simple to learn and it works up fast.
-This variation creates clusters that feel satisfyingly bobbly to the touch and aren't difficult to master.
+Half double crochet is a popular stitch for blankets because it’s simple to learn and it works up fast.
+This variation creates clusters that feel satisfyingly bobbly to the touch and aren’t difficult to master.
 Its texture makes it ideal for a baby blanket project.

 Get the Pattern